The Ultimate Sales Machine by Chet Holmes

 2. Dream 100 Strategy

-This is easily one of the most powerful ideas I’ve ever come across.
+This is easily one of the most powerful ideas I have ever come across.

 I implemented this approach in one of our distribution initiatives for a PMS product.
 We shortlisted 50 key sub-brokers in Mumbai and applied a 3-month pursuit plan inspired by the Dream 100 strategy.